 As a plumbing and heating company, winter is a busy time of year for us.
-Many households across the UK will experience heating problems over the next few weeks.
-Having been relatively inactive over the summer, boilers are prone to suffering from breakdowns when they are forced back to life over the long winter period.
-Customers can hope to avoid unexpected (and expensive!) breakdowns by servicing their boilers annually.
+Many households across the UK will experience heating problems over the next few weeks as having been relatively inactive over the summer, boilers are prone to suffering from breakdowns when they are forced back to life as the colder weather hits.
+Customers can hope to avoid unexpected and expensive breakdowns by servicing their boilers annually.
 Like people, boilers require regular maintenance to function to the best of their ability.
-Now that we’re on the other side of Christmas, we’ve come up with a list of common problems that can lead to boiler problems over winter.
+For this run up to Christmas (sorry!), we’ve come up with a list of common problems that can lead to boiler problems over winter.
 While certain problems can be resolved with some handy DIY, most heating related issues require the expertise of a Gas Safe registered engineer.

 Boiler problems: Frozen condensate pipes